Cummings Foundation Fellow Mr. Bradley Nichols

 Published works by Mr. Nichols include: “Forging the Aryan Utopia: Nazi Racial Policy in Occupied Poland, 1939-1945” in The Routledge History of the Holocaust ed.
 Jonathan L. Friedman (2011); review of Anthropology at War: World War I and the Science of Race in Germany by Andrew D. Evans in Michigan War Studies Review (2012); and review of Model Nazi: Arthur Greiser and the Occupation of Western Poland by Catherine Epstein for Michigan War Studies Review (2010).
 Recent presentations and lectures by Mr. Nichols include: “From Desirable to Undesirable: The Nazi Re-Germanization of Polish Girls during the Second World War,” for the 127th Annual Meeting of the American Historical Association in 2013; “Deutches Blut, fremdes Blut: Nazi Re-Germanization, Racial Hygiene, and National Security,” at the 34th Annual Conference of the German Studies Association in 2010; and “Lost Blood in the East: Nazi Re-Germanization Policy, 1940-1942,” at the 2010 Annual Conference of the Association for the Study of Nationalities.

-Bradley Nichols will be in residence at the Mandel Center through December 31, 2014.
-He may be contacted via email at firstname.lastname@example.org.
+Bradley Nichols was in residence at the Mandel Center from May 1 to December 31, 2014.